Data and Tools

 - EVI-X Modeling Suite: A suite of tools from the National Renewable Energy Laboratory that informs the planning and development of large-scale EV charging infrastructure deployments—from the regional, state, and national levels to site and facility operations.
 Tools are available for network planning, including community charging, long-distance driving, and ride sourcing, as well as site design and financial analysis.

-These resources help transportation stakeholders understand equity and climate considerations.
+These resources help transportation stakeholders understand community impact and emissions considerations.

 - Rural EV Toolkit: Resources from the U.S. Department of Transportation to assist rural stakeholders with planning for EV charging infrastructure